Roundups

 A mother bottle feeding her baby

-Other common questions
+Most common questions

 How much protein should a breastfeeding mom have per day?

-Some nutritionists or personal trainers recommend 0.8 grams to 1 gram of protein per pound of bodyweight, but bodyweight doesn't account for body composition, caloric needs, or exercise habits.
+Nutritionists and/or personal trainers recommend 0.8 grams to 1 gram of protein per pound of bodyweight, but bodyweight doesn't account for body composition, caloric needs, or exercise habits.

 I teach all my clients to have 25%-30% of their total daily calories come from protein.
 This way, the intake of protein is proportionate to each woman and her unique protein requirements and nutritional needs.